 Now that you have your what if in mind, you are energized to show up, and you have learned from others around you, what comes next?
 Well, you need a plan!
-Just as I draft an outline for my books before I started to write paragraphs, you need to have an idea about the steps that are necessary to take to reach your goal.
+Just as I draft an outline for my books before I start writing paragraphs, you need to have an idea about the steps necessary to take to reach your goal.

 As children, we are asked many times about what we want to be when we grow up.
 Rarely does that conversation continue to discuss how we can live that life.
 In Chapter 4 of my book, Exponential Happiness, I reveal best practices for discovering the how behind every type of goal.
 The book walks you through a planning and decision-making process that will save you a lot of grief by creating a plan which will propel you toward living your what if.

 I wouldn’t expect you to run off and buy the book without any evidence regarding the impact of its contents, so here, I’ll give you a little teaser.

 There are a lot of lofty careers out there.
 You don’t become a doctor or a pilot or an astronaut overnight.
 These are professions that you don’t just fall in to after a period of post-university discovery during a gap year.
 These professions only accept the highest performers who have their passions in the right place.
 The sacrifices you must make to obtain these roles are too big for you to succeed in them without having the drive and focus on doing so.

 When a goal is so lofty and comes with such huge risks in the consequences of failure, how do you go about planning for success?
 Well, one excellent method is backcasting, which you can read more about in this post about discovering your “what if”.
 Another suitable method is to go direct to the source and read the requirements.

 Let’s use the astronaut career as our example here.